lumc-python/object-oriented-programming-tabbassidaloii/README.md

 4. Add a member function to give a decimal representation of a fraction, e.g., `print Fraction(1, 2).to_float()` should yield `0.5`.

 5. Add member functions to subtract, multiply and divide fractions.
+Hint: can we reuse any of the member functions?

 6. Add a member function to simplify a fraction, e.g., `print Fraction(2, 6).simplify()` should yield `1/3`.
   Hint: use a function to calculate the greatest common divisor.

+7. Can we improve our arithmetic functions with our newly created simplification method?

+8. How would you deal with negative fractions?

+9. Can you add integer multiplication functionality, e.g., `print Fraction(1, 2) * 2` should yield `2/2`.

+10. How can we prevent things like: `Fraction(0.4, 0.2)`?